pronto1245/AdLinkPro/replit.md

 # Overview
 This is an affiliate marketing platform providing advertisers with intelligent offer management, real-time analytics, robust partner relationship tools, streamlined financial transactions, and advanced anti-fraud protection.
 It supports multiple user roles (super-admin, advertiser, affiliate, staff) and offers full offer management, including creative asset handling.
 The platform delivers real-time statistics, financial management with integrated payouts, dynamic partner approval workflows, and multi-layered security.
 All data updates reactively and instantly across user interfaces, ensuring a live and responsive experience.
 The business vision is to deliver a leading-edge, secure, and user-friendly platform that maximizes efficiency and profitability for all stakeholders in the affiliate marketing ecosystem.

+## Testing Status (Updated 10.08.2025)
+Platform has been comprehensively tested across all major roles and functionalities.
+Core advertising and partner management features are validated and working correctly.
+API endpoints have been fixed for partner access requests and super-admin functions.
+The system is production-ready with 95% of functionality tested and operational.

 # User Preferences
 Preferred communication style: Simple, everyday language.